joshleeman11/Roulettech/README.md

     ```

 #### Linking front end code in S3 to back end code in EC2
-1. Update *settings.py* in the django app to include \
+* Update *settings.py* in the django app to include \
     ```
     ALLOWED_HOSTS = ['35.153.160.215', 'http://community-recipes.s3-website.us-east-2.amazonaws.com/']
     ```
     This includes both the IP Address of the EC2 instance and the domain name of the S3 bucket to ensure proper communication between the two.
-2. Update *settings.py* in the django app to include \
+* Update *settings.py* in the django app to include \
     ```
     CORS_ALLOWED_ORIGINS = [
     'http://community-recipes.s3-website.us-east-2.amazonaws.com',
     'https://community-recipes.s3-website.us-east-2.amazonaws.com']
     ```
     This allows the back end to receive http requests from the front end
-3. Correct API_URL on front end to point to EC2 instance \
+* Correct API_URL on front end to point to EC2 instance \
     ```const API_URL = 'http://35.153.160.215:8000/';```
-4. Using *systemd* to create a background service that keeps my Django app running after I close the terminal
+* Using *systemd* to create a background service that keeps my Django app running after I close the terminal

 ## AWS CloudFront for CDN
-1. Head to *CloudFront* dashboard in the AWS console
+* Head to *CloudFront* dashboard in the AWS console
-2. Click *Create a CloudFront distribution*
+* Click *Create a CloudFront distribution*
-3. Select my s3 bucket as the *origin domain*
+* Select my s3 bucket as the *origin domain*
-4. Select *Origin access control settings* to allow us to make the bucket private while any access to the files must be done through CloudFront
+* Select *Origin access control settings* to make the bucket private while any access to the files must be done through CloudFront
-5. Click *Create new OAC*
+* Click *Create new OAC*
-6. In *Viewer Settings*, select *Redirect HTTP to HTTPS* to enable forwarding and *GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE* to allow users to manage all features of the app
+* In *Viewer Settings*, select *Redirect HTTP to HTTPS* to enable forwarding and *GET, HEAD, OPTIONS, PUT, POST, PATCH, DELETE* to allow users to manage all features of the app
-7. Click *Create distribution*
+* Click *Create distribution*
-8. Copy and edit the s3 bucket policy to give CloudFront access to the files and no one else \
+* Copy and edit the s3 bucket policy to give CloudFront access to the files and no one else \
     Allow access from http
     ```
     {